huydhoang/gatsby-casper-mod/src/content/to-fail-was-to-die.md

 I’m so thankful and humble for all the help and mercy that everyone gave me along the way.
 Without you all, I wouldn’t have survived.
 Not just the ones who remain by my side, but also you who have parted ways.

-It's true that I have never had enough time to care for anyone or anything, even for myself.
+Is it true that I have never had enough time to care for anyone or anything?
+Or so I thought.
+Even for myself...

 I remember questioning myself whether I should just commit suicide.